-In Mani, families are extraordinarily tight-knit and if another family wrongs the family, only blood can wash away the shame, according to this old tradition.
-For instance, if a young man has sex with a young woman from another family without their consent, the woman’s family is humiliated.
+In Mani, families are extraordinarily tight-knit, and, if another family wrongs the family, only blood can wash away the shame, according to this old tradition.
+For instance, if a young man has sexual affairs with a young woman from another family without their consent, the woman’s family is humiliated.
 This is a cause for vendetta.

-In Mani, the vendetta is not considered to be a barbaric act; on the contrary, the person who takes revenge to restore the honor of a family is one who earns a high degree of respect in the community.
+In Mani, the vendetta is not considered to be a barbaric act.
+On the contrary, the person who seeks revenge to restore the honor of a family is one who earns a high degree of respect in the community.

-The punishment is decided by a family council, while the perpetrator may not be punished personally.
+The punishment is decided upon by a family council while the perpetrator may not be punished personally.
 The vendetta could be directed against another member of the opposing family.

-In older times, however, the goal of a Maniot family that was dishonored was the complete annihilation of the opposing family.
+In earlier times, however, the goal of a Maniot family that was dishonored was the complete annihilation of the opposing family.

 The first blow was never unannounced.
 The provocative side officially declared war, the bells rang, and the two opposing parties went to their towers.
-After the point, the gloves were off and any means of destruction was permitted.
+At that point, the gloves were off and any means of destruction was permitted.

 The neutral population of the village during the period of the vendetta either went into hiding or simply moved away until the end of the internecine war.